Origins, Prophesies and the

 Miroku Nyorei (Maitreya)

-be "The Mother of the Buddha's" or "The Womb of the Tathagatas".
+Mother of the Buddha's" or "The Womb of the Tathagatas".
+Existence is

-Existence is bottomless, hence all dharmas have no self-existing identity.
-The primary
+bottomless, hence all dharmas have no self-existing identity.
+The primary matrix of

-matrix of existence is called "Mother of Creation".
-The Mother principle is the
+existence is called "Mother of Creation".
+The Mother principle is the space that

-space that gives birth both to all Buddha's and to the phenomenal world.
-It is an ongoing
+gives birth both to all Buddha's and to the phenomenal world.
+It is an ongoing process.

 "Essence of the Buddha's", which is equal to the Light, Buddhahood.
 The